engineering blog-dk-purple-8-1200x628

 Build your own automated sync bot via GitHub Actions

-FullStory is a Digital Experience Intelligence platform that recreates user interactions on websites and native mobile apps to provide our customers with insights on where they can improve user experience.
-We strive to create an easy implementation path for developers so that they can get FullStory running on their sites quickly.
-To that end, initializing FullStory is as easy as copying/pasting several lines of JavaScript code (called “the snippet”) into the website.
+Fullstory is a Digital Experience Intelligence platform that recreates user interactions on websites and native mobile apps to provide our customers with insights on where they can improve user experience.
+We strive to create an easy implementation path for developers so that they can get Fullstory running on their sites quickly.
+To that end, initializing Fullstory is as easy as copying/pasting several lines of JavaScript code (called “the snippet”) into the website.

 This works very well for traditional HTML sites, and is also pretty simple via a Content Management System (CMS), Tag Manager, or eCommerce platform.
 However, if the website is a Single Page Application (SPA) built using frameworks like React, Angular, Vue, etc., this path is less than ideal.
 We realized that we needed to provide an idiomatic way to add the recording snippet and our client JavaScript APIs to SPAs.
-So, we built an open source NPM package: the FullStory Browser SDK.
+So, we built an open source NPM package: the Fullstory Browser SDK.

 Maintainability of the snippet in the browser SDK